askui/askui-dev-docs/docs/versioned_docs/version-0.20.2/general/02-Components/aielement.md

 - Optional: Press right mouse button to remove the last point.
 - Move mouse to the first point and press left mouse button to finish polygon.

-When you called `AskUI-NewAICustomElement` with the `OneShot` parameter, the snipping ends after the first successful creation of an AI-element.
+When you called `AskUI-NewAIElement` with the `OneShot` parameter, the snipping ends after the first successful creation of an AI-element.

 Otherwise snipping continues until `ESC` is pressed.